-To be selected as a fellow for 2017-2020, you should complete the online application.
+To be selected as a fellow, you should complete the online application.
 Please read the guidelines given below before applying.

 We are looking for young Indians with an unflinching commitment towards nation-building.

 We accept people from all educational backgrounds.
 Shortlisted applicants will demonstrate the ability to pursue the program for three years and successfully build a career.
 Most selected applicants will have completed at least two years of work experience or a relevant Master’s/Ph.D. degree by May.
 In rare and exceptional cases, we do accept fellows with lower or no work experience.

 We also look for the following skills in our fellows:

 - Strong communication skills (both oral and written)

 - Skills relevant to your career objectives

 Candidates should also demonstrate specific skills depending on the nature of the project.

 Stage 1 is an online application.
 Priority deadline for the application is Sunday, December 31st, 2017.
 However, fellows are selected on a rolling basis.
 Please apply at the earliest.
 Details of the online application are given below.

 The Statement of Purpose (SoP) is an essay that tells us who you are and what are your plans.
 The SoP should be between 500-800 words and talk about the following: